microsoft/VSLua/BuildInstructions.md

 ## Building with Visual Studio

 *Lua.sln** can be opened and built in Visual Studio using the **Build Solution** command.
 To debug, ensure that **LuaLanguageServicePackage** is selected as the startup project.
 In Project->Properties->Debug page, select Start external program and choose devenv.exe.
-In the Start Options panel, set Command line arguments to -RootSuffix exp  and use F5.
+In the Start Options panel, set Command line arguments to -rootSuffix exp  and use F5.
 If an error appears rather than a new instance of VS, ensure the **Project|Debug** settings are correct.

 Building in Visual Studio may produce a number of warnings related to potentially incompatible assemblies and missing references.
 As long as all projects build successfully, these warnings are benign and can be ignored.